 In days gone by, you could start out in an entry level position with a company and work your way into career advancement.
 It was not uncommon to get salary increases or move into management positions through on-the-job training and experience.
 With few exceptions, those days are gone.
-In today’s job market, the majority of employers require that you have a degree to be considered for their skilled positions – entry level or not.
+In today’s job market, the majority of employers require that you have either a bachelors or masters degree to be considered for their skilled positions – entry level or not.

 Let’s be clear up front, however.
 If you are a plumber or an electrician, the appropriate trade school certification is what an employer will be looking for – not an advanced degree.
 If you are seeking employment in manufacturing or the fast-food industry, a high school diploma will suffice.
 And we absolutely need those people!
 But long-term, if you want to move into increasingly more responsible and meaningful roles, a degree is what matters.
-Let’s take a look at the reasons a degree is important to employers.
+Let’s take a look at the reasons a degree is important.

 Between newly created jobs and baby boomer retirements, a recent study predicted up to 55 million job openings through 2020.
 Additionally, the U.S. Census Bureau reports that 65% of new jobs will require higher education: 35% demanding at least a bachelor’s degree and 30% requiring some college or an associate’s degree.
 This means that 25% of the job openings will lack highly qualified job candidates.
 In fact, it is widely argued that this skills gap is continuing to widen.